Admission and application

 Step 3: Take part in the Study Compatibility Check

 You will be sent the login details for completing a digital questionnaire via the email address that you provided in Studielink.
-This questionnaire is part of the Study Compatibility Check, which is a final check to see if your expectations about the study programme are realistic and if you understand what we will expect from you as a student.
+This questionnaire is part of the Study Compatibility Check, which is a final check to see if your expectations about the study programme are realistic and if you understand what we expect from you as a student.

 Step 4: Keep an eye on your inbox